 Students must communicate Moody's payment deadlines to any scholarship or sponsoring organization.
 To ensure that the amount is applied to the fall and spring semester bills by the due date, please send the check prior to August 1 for the fall semester and December 1 for the spring.
 Outside scholarships will show up on your financial aid record and reduce your overall bill only when the actual check is received.
-Exceptions to this can only be made if the scholarship organization requires certification after classes begin and they provide an award letter on their letterhead stating the amount of the scholarship award and semester the scholarship is for.
+Exceptions to this can only be made if the scholarship provider sends Moody an award letter on their letterhead stating the amount of the scholarship award and semester(s) the scholarship is for.
 Send all outside scholarship correspondence to financial.aid@moody.edu.
+Scholarship checks received for students who are not enrolled will be returned to the sender.